CNR-LKE/OntoCorefIT/README.md

 OntoCorefIT was developed to help address the limited availability of resources for **Italian coreference resolution**.

-The dataset originates from **OntoNotes** and was produced through a methodology designed to translate and refine English utterances while:
+The dataset originates from **OntoNotes**[^1] and was produced through a methodology designed to translate and refine English utterances while:

 - preserving coreference relations and mentions;
 - generating utterances consistent with Italian grammar;